Developer-BT/DietXML/Rust/readme.md

 <a name="parent-elements-section"></a>
 ### Parent Elements

-Parent elements are automatically included in the document - you simply add them to the schema definition:
+Parent elements are automatically included in the document - you simply add them to the schema definition and no extra coding is required to include them:

 ```rust
 use diet_xml::XmlBuilder;